JojoFR1/AlzheimouillePack/README.md

 This datapack isn't focused on one thing but more on fun or QoL changes that we liked.
 Here's a list of the features you can find in this pack:

-- Multiple recipes:
+- Multiple recipes (since `v1.7.0` they also get unlocked like vanilla recipe do):
   - Added all **Wood** in the stonecutter
-  - Added a **Sadle** recipe (3 leathers, 2 iron and 2 string in a reversed U shape)
+  - Added a **Sadle** recipe
-  - Added a **Name Tag** recipe (5 papers and a string)
+  - Added a **Name Tag** recipe
+  - Added a **Amethyst Block** to **Amethyst Shard** recipe
-  - New **Invisible Item Frame** recipe (usual craft but with a glass plane instead)
+  - New **Invisible Item Frame** recipe (usual craft but with a glass plane instead) + custom texture
   - New **Invisible Glowing Item Frame** recipe (usual craft but with a glass plane instead and a glow ink sac at the bottom middle)
-  - Added a **Amethyst Block** to **Amethyst Shard** recipe
 - Multiple advancements:
   - Number of death
   - Number of kill
   - Amount of diamond (block) mined (stone and deepslate ore are combined)
   - Total playtime

-As for the resource pack, it only offers translation which are:
+As for the resource pack, the features are:
+- Translations:
   - English (default `fallback` if not installed)
   - French
+- Custom item textures:
+  - Invisible Item Frame (item)

 ## Plan

 Not much yet but here's a list of things I would like to change for the future:

-- Custom texture for the Invisible frames
+- Add a custom texture for the **Invisible Glowing Item Frame**
 - Make **Invisible Glowing Item Frame** use an **Invisible Item Frame** in the craft - Not possible due to not *yet* being able to use components in input
+- Make **Invisible (Glowing) Item Frame** drop the custom item instead of standard **Item Frame**
-- Maybe more advancements type
+- Possibly add more advancements type in the future